AldanisVigo/NodeJs-Interfacing-With-Google-Sheets/README.md

 ### NodeJS Integrating With Google Sheets

 For this project I wanted to create a front end page that used Google Sheets as a sort of data storage.
 To achieve this, I created a Node.js client that interfaces the front end with google sheets through the google api.
+So far I have achieved reading the data, and appending a new row to the end of the sheet.
+Next is updaing rows, and deleting rows, then we'll have a full CRUD.

 ##### Preview
 ![Assets Preview](/assets/preview.gif)